Spain Shopping and nightlife

 For a taste of something local, head out to the flamenco tablaos for a spectacle.
 The best places to see a flamenco spectacle are in Andalucía, specifically Sevilla, where veteran dancers take to the stage and stomp their feet to atmospheric tunes in authentic caves.

-If you’re seeking something mellower, jazz bars in Barcelona, Madrid and Granada are well worth a visit.
-In summer, music concerts are filled to the brim with partygoers where music performances go late into the night – with the most popular ones being Sonar and Primavera Sound Festival.
-Rave parties are aplenty especially on Ibiza island, where the fun continues until the sun comes up.
+If you're seeking something mellower, jazz bars in Barcelona, Madrid and Granada are well worth a visit.
+In summer, music concerts are filled to the brim with partygoers and music performances go well into the early hours – popular ones include Sonar Festival and Primavera Sound Festival, to name but a few.
+Rave parties are aplenty on Ibiza too, where the fun continues until the sun comes up.